NethServer/ns8-core/core/agent/README.md

 The `unset-env` command removes an environment variable for subsequent steps.
-If the step where the command is invoked is successful, the change is persisted in the local filesystem `./environment` state file and is picked up by the next step.
+If the step where the command is invoked is successful, the change is persisted in the local filesystem `./environment` state file and will be picked up by the next step.
 For example

     unset-env FULLNAME